hruffieux/atlasqtl/README.md

 better understand this architecture and will hopefully serve towards outlining a *hotspot atlas* of the human genome.

-Reference: Hele Ruffieux, Anthony C. Davison, JöroHager, Jamie Inshaw, Benjamin P. Fairfax, Sylvia Richardson, Leonardo Bottolo, A global-local approach for detecting hotspots in multiple-response regression, arXiv:1811.03334, 2018.
+Reference: Helene Ruffieux, Anthony C. Davison, Jorg Hager, Jamie Inshaw, Benjamin P. Fairfax, Sylvia Richardson, Leonardo Bottolo, A global-local approach for detecting hotspots in multiple-response regression, arXiv:1811.03334, 2018.